 Getting to Gyeongju

 The quickest and cheapest way to get to Gyeongju from Andong is by train.
 Trains depart Andong three times daily for Gyeongju costing between ₩8,000 and ₩15,000.

 It’s a shame.
-Sticking around for a little while, letting first impressions fade away, is the best way to let Busan under your skin.
+Sticking around and letting first impressions fade is the best way to let Busan under your skin.

 And who knows?
 Maybe you’ll start to see eye-to-eye with the cranky ol’ gal.

 What to Do in Busan

 Coming from Gyeongju, it’s hard to imagine how you’ll fill out your schedule in a city like Busan.

 Plug your nose and wander at Jagalchi Fish Market